 12. RETURN AND DELETION OF CLIENT PERSONAL DATA

 12.1 Upon termination of the Travel Management Agreement or anytime upon request of the Client, FCTG shall promptly delete and procure the deletion of all copies of Client Personal Data.
-If and to the extent a deletion is not reasonably practicable, FCTG shall ensure that the Client Personal Data concerned are anonymised or permanently blocked and protected against unauthorised access, disclosure or use.
+If and to the extent a deletion is not reasonably practicable, FCTG shall ensure that the Client Personal Data concerned are anonymized or permanently blocked and protected against unauthorized access, disclosure or use.
 The Client may in its absolute discretion by written notice require FCTG to return a complete copy of all Client Personal Data to the Client by secure file transfer in such format as is reasonably notified by the Client to FCTG.
 FCTG shall comply with any such written request.

-12.2 FCTG may retain Client Personal Data to the extent required by applicable law and only to the extent and for such period as required by applicable law and always provided that FCTG shall ensure that such retained Client Personal Data is (i) kept confidential and protected against unauthorised access, disclosure or use and (ii) only Processed as necessary for the purpose(s) specified in the applicable law requiring its storage and for no other purpose.
+12.2 FCTG may retain Client Personal Data to the extent required by applicable law and only to the extent and for such period as required by applicable law and always provided that FCTG shall ensure that such retained Client Personal Data is (i) kept confidential and protected against unauthorized access, disclosure or use and (ii) only Processed as necessary for the purpose(s) specified in the applicable law requiring its storage and for no other purpose.

 12.3 Upon written request of the Client, FCTG shall provide written certification to the Client that it has fully complied with this Section.